core9/module-cms/README.md

 module-cms
 =======================

-This repository contains the source files for the Core9 CMS Features.
+This repository contains the source files for the Core9 CMS.
 Build the module by running:

     $ npm install